AkshatJain9/Fitomatic/Report.md

 **White-Box Testing - UI**

-We further took a systematic approach to testing each UI component.
-We were able to use some of the same principles we learned in lectures and apply them to the UI control flow.
+A systematic approach was teken to testing each UI component.
+Priciples taught in lecture were applied to the UI control flow.

-For instance, when registering a user, in the first pane we have 3 input fields.
-For testing, we tried having every permutation of valid/invalid inputs to test if they would create the correct toast.
-Similarly, when selecting activities, uploading profile photos and entering the name/age/bio, we could vary each of these inputs as valid inputs or invalid/non-existent.
+For instance, when registering a user, in the first pane three input fields were used.
+For testing, the goal of testing was for every permutation of valid/invalid inputs to be inputted to create the correct toast.
+Similarly, when selecting activities, uploading profile photos, and entering the name/age/bio, the goal of testing was to vary inputs to be valid and invalid.
 Hence, in doing so, we were able to replicate a sort of “branch coverage” when testing the UI control flow for the registration process.

 A similar approach was taken when testing the create post classes.
-For each type of post, we tried creating activities with invalid/valid field combinations to make sure no bogus post was stored in the database.
-Contrasting to the registration however, this testing was more aligned to make sure our database code was functioning.
+For each post type, activities with combinations of valid/invalid field combinations were created to ensure that no invalid posts are stored in the firebase database.
+In contrast with the registration testing, a greater emphasis was placed on testing the database code.

 We further tested the searching mechanism by creating multiple posts with different field names by different users.
-We then tested searching by user, activities, multi-word titles etc. and then made sure that the relevant posts that we made showed up.
-This was again testing out firebase code (mainly DBQuery.java) to make sure that our interactions with the database was correct.
+These were then tested searching by user, activities, multi-word titles etc. and ensuring that the relevant posts were displayed.

-Hence, using these techniques, we were able to demonstrate our ability to take the content we learned in lectures and extend it to aspects of our application that could not be covered by JUnit in an efficient manner.
-It also allowed us to fix countless bugs and firebase mechanisms.
+These techniques demonstrate the ability to apply content learnt in lectures and extend it to aspects of the application that could not be covered by JUnit in an efficient manner.

 **Testing Conclusion:**
-Counting both our JUnit tests and our systematic testing of the app’s firebase functionality, we were able to achieve a test coverage of over 70% excluding UI.
-We were importantly able to maintain confidence that our app worked as intended (excluding the bugs we found through testing) and achieve the goals we set out to do.
+Counting both JUnit tests and the systematic testing of the app’s firebase functionality, a test coverage of over 70% excluding UI was achieved.
+Importantly, confidence of the correctness of the code was ensured as intended (excluding the bugs we found through testing) and achieve the goals we set out to do.
 Hence, testing was a highly helpful and enjoyable section.

 ## Implemented Features